mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 --- abstract

 {{!I-D.ietf-dnsop-structured-dns-error}} introduces structured error data for DNS responses that have been filtered.
-This draft suggests additions to that mechanism that enable applications to convey the details of some filtering incidents by referencing entries in a database of incidents.
+This specification allows more specific details of filtering incidents to be conveyed.

 --- middle